Are you an experienced teaching assistant looking to encourage and support pupils with complex behavioural needs?

 looking to make a real difference to the lives of children with complex needs.

-varied, you will be based both within and outside of the classroom.
-You will be required to use your initiative,
+This role is wonderfully varied, you will be based both within and outside of the classroom.
+You will be required to use your initiative, and work with small groups, as well as at times be within the full class

 Key Responsibilities

-- ·
+·

 Ensure pupil welfare and safety

-- ·
+·

 Deliver targeted interventions and use ICT to